-STEP Change the formula in cell G2 to =(ROW()-1)\D and fill it down to G10.
+STEP Change the formula in cell G2 to =(ROW()-1)D and fill it down to G10.

 We can use our ROW function strategy in the OFFSET function's second argument to create a formula that gives us the number of infected people for any group size from 2 to 500 entered in D3.
 A "group" of one is simply individual testing and with 1,000 people, a group of size two yields 500 groups.
-Choosing a group size of 500 gives us 2 groups.